-- Our operations are subject to many environmental laws and regulations wherever we operate.
-To the extent such regulations or directives apply to our business throughout the world, these measures could adversely affect our manufacturing costs or product sales by forcing us or our suppliers to change production processes or use more costly or scarce materials.
+- Our operations are subject to many laws and regulations wherever we operate.
+To the extent such regulations or directives apply to our business throughout the world, such legislation may adversely affect our business; for example by forcing us or our suppliers to change production processes or use more costly or scarce materials.
 As with other companies engaged in similar activities, we face inherent risks of environmental liability in our current and historical manufacturing, R&D activities, and operations.
 Accordingly, costs and regulatory fines associated with such future environmental compliance or remediation obligations could adversely affect our business.
-We seek to mitigate these environmental and operational risks through preventative and protective safety and health practices.

 - Changes in taxation could affect our future profitability.

-RISKS RELATED TO OUR MINORITY INTEREST IN ASM PACIFIC TECHNOLOGY
+RISKS RELATED TO OUR INVESTMENT IN ASM PACIFIC TECHNOLOGY

-- A significant portion of our total assets is composed of our minority interest in ASMPT.
-Prior to March 2013, we owned approximately 52% of the outstanding equity of ASMPT, and the assets and operating results of ASMPT were reported by us on a consolidated basis.
+A significant portion of our total assets is composed of our interest in ASMPT.
+Prior to March 2013, we owned approximately 52% of the outstanding equity of ASMPT, and the assets and operating results of ASMPT were reported by us on a Consolidated basis.
 On March 15, 2013, we disposed of a 12% stake in ASMPT, which reduced our ownership to approximately 40% of the outstanding equity.
-As a result of this, ASMPT ceased to be a consolidated subsidiary as of that date and our pro rata interest in the net earnings of ASMPT is reported in our consolidated statements of operations.
-As per December 31, 2015, our interest in ASMPT was 39.55%.
+As a result of this, ASMPT ceased to be a Consolidated subsidiary as of that date and our pro rata interest in the net earnings of ASMPT is reported in our Consolidated Statement of Profit or Loss.
+As per December 31, 2016, our interest in ASMPT is 39.19%.
 Although ASMPT operates in the same industry as ASMI, ASMPT addresses a different segment of the industry, which may involve different market dynamics and competitive factors from time to time, as well as different business risks unique to their operations.
 ASMPT is a public company traded on the Hong Kong Stock Exchange.

 The significant risks currently considered relevant, potential consequences, and applicable mitigating measures can be outlined as follows: